 Original reproducible mylar copies of the property identification maps for many counties were previously maintained at the Office of Property Valuation facilities in Frankfort.
 These maps are no longer available for inspection and sale to the general public unless there is a special request for a copy of a scanned map image in .jpg format.
-Digital maps are printed and sold to the public at a cost of \$25.00 per map sheet using the latest updated parcels and newest aerial photo background available to the Department for this use.
+Digital maps are printed and sold to the public at a cost of \$25.00 per map sheet using the latest updated parcels and newest aerial photo background available to the Department.
 For the counties that utilize total digital maps it is important to send current copies of the parcel layer periodically to the PVA GIS Services Branch for map sales printing.
-Since the May 2005 map sales price increase, 80% of map sales money is routed to the local PVA offices.
+Eighty percent (80%) of map sales money is routed to the local PVA offices.
 Map printing funds are sent to the PVA's periodically by the Finance Cabinet as funds are distributed into the county account.
 This program was initiated to help PVA's recover the cost of a GIS system or to help purchase new computers and GIS software in counties where needed.